-During the 19th century, the Karaman was a subject to numerous epic fork poems.
+During the 19th century, the Karaman was subject to numerous epic fork poems.

 The dog itself is a unique moloss-type which was bred by the Moloss tribe from Epirus (Olympias – mother of Alexander the Great is a direct descendant of this tribe) and because of this, the dog has been of great value and respect in the ancient world.

 Karaman’s barking is strong, deep and sharp.
 It usually binds itself to one person and loyalty is the strongest characteristic that this dog has.
 Also, the average height of the males is around 70 cm. and the females stand at 64 cm.
-There is no upper limit for the breed, because taller dogs are more desirable.
-The lowest height of the male dogs is 65 cm. and the females are approximately 60 cm. tall.
-Average weight of adult male in good working condition is about 50 kg while the weight of a adult working condition female is 45 kg.
+There is no upper limit for the breed because taller dogs are more desirable.
+The lowest height of male dogs is 65 cm. and the females are approximately 60 cm. tall.
+The average weight of the adult males in good working conditions is about 50 kg while the weight of an adult working condition female is 45 kg.

-As we mention before, this dog breed was present in Macedonia region since ancient times.
-But, with the migration of the people from the villages in to bigger cities after the World War II, this breed has became almost extinct.
+As we mentioned before, this dog breed was present in the Macedonia region since ancient times.
+But, with the migration of the people from the villages into bigger cities after World War II, this breed has become almost extinct.

-When Republic of Macedonian gain independence from Yugoslavia there was a need of a dog breed which will became national dog breed.
-Although, it is not official dog breed yet, the Macedonian Shepherd – Karaman is quite popular amongst the people in Macedonia.
+When the Republic of Macedonian gain independence from Yugoslavia there was a need for a dog breed which will become a national dog breed.
+Although it is not an official dog breed yet, the Macedonian Shepherd – Karaman is quite popular amongst the people in Macedonia.

-At the end of the 20th century there were around 50 dogs left, but with the project lead by the brothers Marjan and Vlatko Kostovski, this dog breed was resurrected.
-In 2004, the brothers Kostovski are publishing the book “ Macedonian Shepherd Dog-Karaman” and in 2013 the book “Karaman – Mythical Dogs of the Ancient Macedonians” was published and the standard for the dog breed was precisely described.
-By conducting a research, there are many discoveries about the dog breed found not only in Macedonian but also in the world’s history, mythology, heraldic, anthropology and cynology.
+At the end of the 20th century, there were around 50 dogs left, but with the project lead by the brothers Marjan and Vlatko Kostovski, this dog breed was resurrected.
+In 2004, the brothers Kostovski is publishing the book “ Macedonian Shepherd Dog-Karaman” and in 2013 the book “Karaman – Mythical Dogs of the Ancient Macedonians” was published and the standard for the dog breed was precisely described.
+By conducting research, there are many discoveries about the dog breed found not only in Macedonian but also in the world’s history, mythology, heraldic, anthropology, and cynology.

-By some of those researches, conducted by the brothers Kostovski, we can see that the Karaman was mythical dog of the Ancient Macedonians and it found it’s place on some of the earliest national emblems.
-With research and analysis of the Macedonian folklore, there has been a discovery that the Karaman is actually Sarama from Rig Veda.
+By some of those researches, conducted by the brothers Kostovski, we can see that the Karaman was a mythical dog of the Ancient Macedonians and it found it’s placed on some of the earliest national emblems.
+With research and analysis of the Macedonian folklore, there has been a discovery that the Karaman is Sarama from Rig Veda.

-In both cases the main subject is the theft of a flock, but the difference is that while the Macedonians are blaming the Turks for the theft, the Rig Veda’s hymns have mentions for the demonic tribe of Pani.
-With the expansion and spreading of the Christianity in the Macedonian region, the pre-Christian version of the story about this dog faded away.
-The whole story gained more realistic approach.
-While researching the mythical subject of the Karaman dog, the brothers Kostovski came across fascinating discovery.
+In both cases, the main subject is the theft of a flock, but the difference is that while the Macedonians are blaming the Turks for the theft, the Rig Veda’s hymns have mentioned for the demonic tribe of Pani.
+With the expansion and spreading of Christianity in the Macedonian region, the pre-Christian version of the story about this dog faded away.
+The whole story gained a more realistic approach.
+While researching the mythical subject of the Karaman dog, the brothers Kostovski came across the fascinating discovery.

 There are many indications that are showing the proof about two invading waves from Macedonian to Northern India.
-First wave of invasion was lead by Dionisus in 2000 B.C and the second one was lead by Heracles in 1350 B.C.
-When Alexander the Great was going towards India, on it’s way there he has been approached by many people stating that they are descendants of the soldiers of both Dionisus and Heracles.
+The first wave of invasion was lead by Dionysus in 2000 B.C and the second one was lead by Heracles in 1350 B.C.
+When Alexander the Great was going towards India, on its way there he has been approached by many people stating that they are descendants of the soldiers of both Dionysus and Heracles.

 DogTrophy.com attended the specialized dog show for the Macedonian Shepherd Dog, held in the capital of Macedonia, Skopje, where more than 100 dogs presented to the audience.
-The big number of visitors and exhibitors were eager to find out more about this dog breed and it really was a feast for the eyes to see this dogs in person.
-The great news is that the younger audience is showing great interest about this dogs.
+The big number of visitors and exhibitors were eager to find out more about this dog breed and it was a feast for the eyes to see these dogs in person.
+The great news is that the younger audience is showing great interest in these dogs.

 We are presenting to you this gallery with some of the most memorable photos from the IX National Macedonian Shepherd Dog – Karaman Dog Show.